diegonf84/used_cars_predictions_llms/README.md

 ML application that predicts used car prices from natural language descriptions using XGBoost and Google Gemini models.

+You can test it (https://used-cars-predictions-llms.onrender.com/) (1st time accesing, wait for a minute to load the webpage)

 ## What's Built

 ### Phase 1: Project Structure ✅